gortonator/bsds-6650/README.md

 # Policies

 **Late Submission**
 If you need more time, come beg :).
-Communications usually gives a positive outcome.
+Communications usually give a positive outcome.
 Without warning, you'll lose 5% of your final grade each day overdue.

 **Missed Quizzes**